enamchae/webgpu-pathtrace/README.md

 ### Bounding box culling
 Bounding box culling, the optimization where we only check a ray against a triangle if we know the ray intersects the mesh's bounding box, is togglable.

-This optimization seems to increase the running time as currently implemented.
+Despite the decrease in the number of processed triangles per ray, this optimization seems to increase the running time as currently implemented.

 |Not culled|Culled|
 |-|-|